IgorAmashukeli/Bestcode/README.md

 8) Try to use add_problems.js in problemAdding to configure your database documention, according to the way it is explained above

-(you should documents with exactly same structure)
+(you should create documents with exactly same structure)

 (you can see examples of problems in output0.json)